NWC2/Weather-API/README.md

 # git push
 ```

-Pay attention to any errors, and then check that your changes made it to github, by visiting github.com with your browser and inspecting your repo there.
+Pay attention to any errors, and then check that your changes made it to github, by visiting github.com with your browser and inspecting your repo there.a

 ## Instructions